TopperDEL/uplink.net/README.md

 sudo apt-get install git
 ```

-Clone and build the uplink-c-repo:
+Clone and build the forked uplink-c-repo:
 ```
-git clone --branch v1.0.2 https://github.com/storj/uplink-c.git
+git clone --branch v1.0.2 https://github.com/topperdel/uplink-c.git
 cd uplink-c
-go build
 ```

-If there are not errors, you can build the linux .so-file like this:
+Now build the linux .so-file like this:
 ```
-go build -buildmode c-shared -o storj_uplink.so
+sh build-linux.sh
 ```

-But be sure to copy the following files to the uplink-c-folder.
-You may just copy and paste them from the uplink-c-folder on Windows created above into that folder.
-Calling explorer on the current WSL-folder is as easy as this:
+The following files are included in the fork of uplink-c.
+If you needed to change those files you need to update them before calling build-linux.sh.
+Just for your convenience calling explorer on the current WSL-folder is as easy as this:
 ```
 explorer.exe .
 ```

-Copy those files and build the shared-libray:
+These files are necessary for building linux (and MacOS/iOS; see above):
 * storj_uplink_second_wrap.c
 * storj_uplink.h
 * custom_metadata_helper.go